 Place the skip bin in an open flat space

 One of the most crucial safety tips to keep your skip bin secure is concerning where it'll be physically located.
 Skip bins are heavy and should only be moved if there is a need to.
-Ideally, it should be on a flat solid surface with an open space to ease the skip bin delivery.
+Ideally, it should be on a flat solid surface with an open space like the front yard, garage, or nature strip near the road to ease the skip bin delivery and pickup.

 There should be no obstructions when accessing the skip bin.
 This is also helpful when taking out the trash so that you can always get to the area.
 Implementing this strategy can help to reduce or even stop any damage to your home or injuries to pets and other people.